FIA Electric GT Championship

 The FIA Electric GT Championship (abbreviated as eGT) is a planned sports car racing series for electric grand tourers sanctioned by the Fédération Internationale de l'Automobile (FIA).

-It was announced with the inaugural season expected to begin in 2023.
+The inaugural season was originally scheduled to begin in 2023.
+As of October 2025, the series has been postponed indefinitely.

 History

-The championship was announced to the public on May 6, 2021, following the reveal of the FIA's new Electric GT category for electric-powered grand tourer racing cars.
-The technical regulations of the new category were unveiled to the World Motor Sport Council by FIA GT Commission President Leena Gade in December 2020, with invitations to tender for the roles of promoter and battery cell supplier having been launched earlier that autumn.
+The championship was officially announced to the public on May 6, 2021, following the reveal of the FIA's new Electric GT category for electric-powered grand tourer racing cars.
+The technical regulations of the new category were unveiled to the World Motor Sport Council by FIA GT Commission President Leena Gade in December 2020.
+At that point, invitations to tender for the roles of promoter and battery cell supplier to the planned championship had already been announced.
 Together with the public announcement of the championship, Discovery was presented as the appointed worldwide promoter.

+Postponement

+The inaugural season was originally scheduled to begin in 2023.
+In June 2023, the FIA released a road map as part of their annual environmental report that revealed the championship was postponed until 2026 at the earliest.

+In November 2024, the FIA’s deputy to the circuit sport director Stuart Murray said in an interview that work on the proposed series is "something that’s still continuing in the background", but that it hadn't "exactly gone the way [they] wanted it to".

 Format

 The series will race at full-length permanent circuits.
-A minimum of six events across Europe, the Middle East and Asia are planned for the inaugural season, expanding into the USA the following year.
+At least six races are planned for the inaugural season, with additional events the following year.
 Each event will consist of a qualifying sprint race on Saturday followed by a 45-minute main race on Sunday.
 The main race will feature at least one mandatory fast-charging pit stop.

 The FIA has also announced plans to integrate an element of esports into the series.